natemarks/cookiecutter-ansible-role/README.md

-Cookiecutter template for ansible role projects that us molecule for testing.
-Molecule is adequate for many server  tests, but if you need to test roles on complex multi-user graphical desktop  hosts, please use this template instead:
+Cookiecutter template for ansible role projects that us molecule-docker for testing.
+Molecule-docker is adequate for testing roles that only get installed on simple host configurations, but if you need to test roles on complex multi-user graphical desktop  hosts, please use this template instead:

 https://github.com/natemarks/cookiecutter-arole-packer